bduanmu/System-Monitoring-Tool-V2/README.md

 ## Flow Chart
 ![Flow Chart](flow_chart.png)

+Note that the multiple arrows going out of "For each sample" represent concurrent processes, same with the arrows going out of "Parse CLAs".

 ## How to Compile
 This file uses a makefile.
 The `make all` or `make` rule compiles the program using the proper compiler and flags into an executable called `system-monitoring-tool` by linking all the `.c` files into a single executable.
 The `make clean` rule cleans the files by removing the `.o` files and the executable.